-UCU members in adult education said they were sometimes given supportive feedback on the work they did, and could sometimes rely on their line manager to help out with a work problem.
-They agreed that they could often talk to their line manager about something that had upset or annoyed them about work.
-Respondents from this sector agreed that their line manager encouraged them at work, but were undecided whether they were supported by them through emotionally demanding work.
+UCU members in higher education said they were sometimes given supportive feedback on the work they did, and could sometimes rely on their line manager to help out with a work problem.
+They indicated that they could often talk to their line manager about something that had upset or annoyed them about work.
+Respondents from higher education said their line manager encouraged them at work at least sometimes, and sometimes felt supported through emotionally demanding work.
+As can be seen in the responses to individual questions below, considerable variation was found in the extent to which participants from higher education felt supported on some issues.

-I am given supportive feedback on the work I do (n=1,090)
+I am given supportive feedback on the work I do (n=14,627)

-(23) I can rely on my line manager to help me out with a work problem (n=1,090)
+(23) I can rely on my line manager to help me out with a work problem (n=14,592)

-Q23 Adult education 3.27
+Q23 Higher education 2.99

-(29) I can talk to my line manager about something that has upset or annoyed me about work (n=1,094)
+(29) I can talk to my line manager about something that has upset or annoyed me about work (n=14,667)